 If you struggle to feel empathy or compassion for others, you may have a difficult time maintaining long-term relationships.
 Your ego may also be easily wounded if you feel like you’re not being understood or appreciated.
 If you find yourself constantly love bombing others in an attempt to get close to them, you may want to seek help to understand your motivation for needing that level of closeness.

-See also What are chaotic person traits?
+See also What are big five personality traits examples?

 What is the pain of having a narcissistic mother?